writing-resources/awesome-scientific-writing/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) - Popular IDE with Markdown support.
   - [Markdown All in One](https://github.com/yzhang-gh/vscode-markdown/#readme) - Extension for enhanced
     Markdown support in VSCode, such as preview and auto completion to name a few.
-  - [Quarto](https://quarto.org) - Compile R Markdown, and Jupyter Notebooks to PDFs, Slides and Websites.
-Supports R, Python, and Julia code and its output.
-   :bookmark:
-   :link:
 - [Zettlr](https://www.zettlr.com/) - Markdown editor which
    integrates CSL, BibLaTeX, Pandoc and many other tools
    :bookmark: :link:.